A topic from the subject of Organic Chemistry in Chemistry.

 Experiment: Synthesis of Aspirin

-Aspirin is a common pain reliever and fever reducer that has been used for over 100 years.
-It is synthesized from salicylic acid, which is a naturally occurring compound found in plants such as willow trees.
-The synthesis of aspirin is a relatively simple organic chemistry reaction that can be performed in a laboratory setting.
+Aspirin (acetylsalicylic acid) is a common pain reliever and fever reducer used for over 100 years.
+It's synthesized from salicylic acid, a naturally occurring compound found in plants like willow trees.
+The synthesis is a relatively simple organic chemistry reaction easily performed in a laboratory setting.

 Materials: